Desmond Hogan was born in Ballinasloe, County Galway, in 1950.

 His novels are The Icon Maker (Dublin, Co-Op Books, 1976); The Leaves on Grey (London, Hamish Hamilton, 1980); A Curious Street (Hamish Hamilton, 1984); A New Shirt (Hamish Hamilton, 1986); and Farewell to Prague (London, Faber and Faber, 1995).

-His short story collections include Diamonds at the Bottom of the Sea (Hamish Hamilton, 1979); The Mourning Thief (London, Faber and Faber, 1987); Lebanon Lodge (Faber and Faber, 1988); and Larks Eggs, New and Selected Stories (Dublin, Lilliput, 2005).
+His short story collections include Diamonds at the Bottom of the Sea (Hamish Hamilton, 1979); The Mourning Thief (London, Faber and Faber, 1987); Lebanon Lodge (Faber and Faber, 1988); Larks Eggs, New and Selected Stories (Dublin, Lilliput, 2005); and Old Swords and Other Stories (Lilliput, 2009).

 The Mourning Thief and Lebanon Lodge were published in the United States in one volume under the title A Link With the River, with an introduction by Louise Erdrich (New York, Farrar, Straus & Giroux, 1989).